BitAcademyDev/documentation/docs/exercises/introduction.md

 ## Example

 On the left hand side we can see different examples that have been created as some exercises allow different solutions.
-The *examples* tab allows you to take check an example of how the exercise is supposed to be done.
+The *examples* tab allows you to see an example of how the exercise is supposed to be done.
 ![coach example view](/img/staff/coaches/exercises/coach-example-view.png)
 This can be a great way to quickly figure out the direction to guide your student towards when they ask you a question.
 When an example is listed with the following icon and the relevant feature toggle is enabled, the student will be able